jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/basic-diagram-elements-construct-drafts.md

 ### Implied Relationships Between Symbols

-Not showing private members or the contents of procedures might be a relevant subject for the display of the diagrams.
+Not showing private members or the contents of commands might be a relevant subject for the display of the diagrams.

 The definition of something can just as well be shown inside a reference to the definition.
 It might become a setting whether you’ll show the full definition in a reference or just the public things.
 It may be a better choice not to be able to *change* the definition from a reference to a definition.
 The definition might be shown next to the diagram anyway.
 You can change it there.
 That might work more intuitive.